roelofjan-elsinga/aloia-cms/README.md

 'Block' => \AloiaCms\Facades\BlockFacade::class,
 ```

-Now you can use the facade in your views by using:
+Now you can use the facade in your blade views by using:

 ```php
 {!!
 Block::get('content-file-name') !!}
 ```

-If you're using content files managed through the CMS, you can also include content blocks in
+You can also include content blocks in your HTML and Markdown files.
+You can add several different attributes
-HTML and Markdown files.
-You can add several different attributes to enhance these content blocks:
+to enhance these content blocks:

 - class
 - id